Modernist Denmark / Sweden / Norway

 heart-pounding Modernist architecture

-You just won't believe where we're going
+You just won't believe where you're going

 and what you're going to see.
 Seriously, you won't!